jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

     Once the Fast Forth kernel is loaded in the target FRAM memory, you add assembly code or FORTH code, or both, by downloading your source files that the embedded FastForth interprets and compiles.
     Beforehand, the preprocessor GEMA, by means of a \config\gema\target.pat file, will have translated the generic source file.f in a targeted source file.4th.
 This allows the assembler to use symbolic addresses for all peripheral registers without having to declare them in the embedded FORTH.
     A set of .bat files in \MSP430-FORTH folder is furnished to do all this automatically.

-    The download, interpretation and compilation of a source_file.4th (without comments) is done at a throughput of 40/80/120 kbytes/s with a 8/16/24 MHz clock and at maximum allowed baudrate.
+    The download/interpret/compile/execute of a source_file.4th (without comments) is done at a throughput of 40/80/120 kbytes/s with a 8/16/24 MHz clock and at maximum allowed baudrate.
     Considering a ratio 5/1, that of the compiled code is 8/16/24 kbytes/s.